-In our Confident Birth series, we talk extensively about early labor and why it can be a total mind f*ck.
+In our Confident Birth class, we talk extensively about early labor and why it can be a total mind f*ck.
 Early labor is the beginning of what's typically the longest phase of labor and the onset of one of the toughest journeys you'll ever take.
 The reality is early labor can last for many hours, sometimes days and can even start and stop over the course of a few days.
 For some it can be more of a mental challenge than a physical one but it is a challenge nonetheless.

 As a Birth Doula and Childbirth Educator, I encourage clients to view labor kind of like a marathon.
 It's a journey that requires preparation & training, stamina, periods of activity, periods of rest, nourishment, and mental focus.
 Early labor is your warm up.
 This is the phase of labor where you get the nerves out and begin to find your stride and your rhythm.
 So, let's run with that approach (no pun intended)...

 What is early labor & How long does it last?